 - The Kalahari Augrabies Extreme Marathon is run over an ecologically sensitive area.

 - Anyone littering or deliberately damaging any flora or fauna will be disqualified.

 - Therefore, please familiarise yourself with the Rules and Regulations in this regard.

-- Registration will take place at 10:30 on the Friday before the start of the first stage on Saturday.
+- Race Briefing will take place 10:30 on the Friday morning before the start of the first stage on Saturday.

-- Anyone not present for registration will be regarded as a non-starter.
+- Anyone not present for Race Briefing will be regarded as a non-starter.